npm/npm/README.md

 First, get the code.
 Maybe use git for this.
 That'd be cool.
 Very fancy.

-The default make target is `install-stable`, which downloads the current stable version of npm, and installs that for you.
+The default make target is `install`, which downloads the current stable version of npm, and installs that for you.

 If you want to install the exact code that you're looking at, the bleeding-edge master branch, do this:

-    make install
+    make dev

 If you'd prefer to just symlink in the current code so you can hack on it, you can do this: